Circumcision

 The procedure

+Circumcision is performed under a general anaesthetic.
 During the operation, the foreskin is removed and the skin closed together again either with an absorbable stitch/suture or skin glue.
 Your child will be able to go home the same day.

 After discharge

 Your child will be discharged home post-operatively with either no dressing or a small dressing on the wound and some antibiotic ointment.
 This is a non-stick ointment that has an antibiotic within it.
-It also helps to stop the wound from your surgery sticking to your underwear.
+It also helps to stop the wound from your surgery sticking to the underwear.

 Hygiene